allegro/blog/_posts/2023-01-15-dynamic-workload-balancing-in-hermes.md

 [![CPU usage after the first attempt](/img/articles/2023-01-15-dynamic-workload-balancing-in-hermes/cpu_first_attempt.png)](/img/articles/2023-01-15-dynamic-workload-balancing-in-hermes/cpu_first_attempt.png)

-Although the graph shows that the new algorithm got us closer to having even utilization of CPU, we were not fully satisfied with that outcome.
+Although the graph shows that the new algorithm got us closer to having uniform utilization of CPU, we were not fully satisfied with that outcome.
 The reason for that is depicted below, where we compare the most loaded instance with the least loaded one.
 The degree of disparity in terms of CPU usage is still significant.
 Therefore, we decided to at least determine the reason for that state of affairs and, if possible, refine the algorithm.